pconley/ShikenExamples/README.md

 ```
 *** rspec spec helper ***

-Usually you want to use one browser session for an entire test suite execution, so you will put the init and quit into the spec_helper
+Sometimes you want to use one browser session for an entire test suite execution, so you will put the init and quit into the spec_helper so it runs once before all the tests
 ```
-#!ruby

 RSpec.configure do |config|

   config.before :suite do